opendicom/pipedicom/3.Ejecutables/converters/README.md

 # Converters

-Using DCKV (Dicom Contextualized-Key Values) , each parsing results in a map of keyed arrays in memory.
+DCKV (Dicom Contextualized-Key Values) may be used  for parsing.
+This results to a map of keyed arrays in memory.
 The  map corresponds to the dataset.
-Each key is made of the tags of the attribute and its context.
-Each array correponding to a key contains zero or more values of the attribute.
+On the one hand, each key is concatenation of the tag of the attribute and the tags of its context.
+On the other hand, each array contains zero or more values for the attribute.

-This simple object is fastly serialized into JSON files where map and array are the two structuring artefacts.
-JSON (and better for binary contents BSON) are our preferred file formats for DICOM.
+This simple object in memory may be fastly serialized into JSON file where map and array are the two structuring artefacts.
+JSON - and BSON, similar but better for binary contents - are our preferred file formats for DICOM.

-From JSON map of array, there is a standard translation to a corresponding construct in XML thanks to the XPath3.1 json2xml() function.
+From JSON map of array, there exists a standard translation into a corresponding construct in XML thanks to the XPath3.1 json2xml() function.

-## Parsing from DICOM to map of array
+## "D2dict": parsing from DICOM to map of array
-The corresponding function "D2dict" is found in the framework DCKV.
-Can be used by other programs by linking to the framework.
+The function "D2dict" is found in the framework DCKV.
+It can be used by other programs by linking to the framework.

-### Serializing into JSON of the parsing
+### "D2J": serializing into JSON of the parsing
-"D2J" is a terminal utility using the framework DCKV.
-D2J supports input streaming of DICOM and output streaming of JSON.
+"D2J" is a terminal utility using the framework DCKV to convert a dataset from the DICOM binary into the JSON representations.
+"D2J" supports DICOM input streaming and JSON output streaming.

-## Serializing from map of array to DICOM
+## "dict2D": serializing from map of array to DICOM
-"dict2D" is found in the framework DCKV.
-Can be used by other programs by linking to the framework.
+The function "dict2D" is found in the framework DCKV.
+It can be used by other programs by linking to the framework.

-### Serializing from JSON to DICOM
+### "J2D": serializing from JSON to DICOM
-When the serialization starts with a JSON file or stream, J2D is the terminal utility using the framework DCKV and doing this job.
+"J2D" is a terminal utility using the framework DCKV to convert a  dataset from the JSON into the DICOM binary representations.
+"J2D" supports JSON input streaming and DICOM output streaming.

 ## Round trip
-Applying succesively D2J and J2D, we obtain a round trip which is equivalent to identity.
+Applying succesively "D2J" and "J2D", we obtain a round trip which is equivalent to identity.

-The same round trip can be performed with the tools dcm2json and json2dcm of dcm4che toolkit.
+The same round trip can be performed with the tools dcm2json and json2dcm of the dcm4che toolkit.

-Both our and dcm4chee toolkits offer the pointers to binary data by uri alternative (in replacement of the inefficiant inline base64 data).
-This means a fair comparison of the performance is posible.
+Both our and dcm4chee toolkits offer the option of pointing to binary data by uri  (in replacement of the inefficiant inline base64 data).
+We use this option on both sides for a fair comparison of the performance of dataset processing.

 ```
+export start=$(gdate +%s.%N); \
-jf-6:bin jacquesfauquex$ export start=$(gdate +%s.%N);./dcm2json /Volumes/GITHUB/pipedicom/3.Ejecutables/converters/Formats/D/FluroWithDisplayShutter.dcm | ./json2dcm -j - -o /Users/Shared/dcm4che.dcm; export stop=$(gdate +%s.%N); echo "$stop - $start" | bc
+dcm2json dataset.dcm | json2dcm -j - -o dcm4che_dataset.dcm; \
+export stop=$(gdate +%s.%N); \
+echo "$stop - $start" | bc

-.425010000
+->   .425010000

+export start=$(gdate +%s.%N); \
+D2J dataset.dcm | J2D > DCKV_dataset.dcm; \
-jf-6:Debug jacquesfauquex$ export start=$(gdate +%s.%N);./D2J /Volumes/GITHUB/pipedicom/3.Ejecutables/converters/Formats/D/FluroWithDisplayShutter.dcm | ./J2D > /Users/Shared/a.dcm; export stop=$(gdate +%s.%N); echo "$stop - $start" | bc
+export stop=$(gdate +%s.%N); \
+echo "$stop - $start" | bc

-.041595000
+->   .041595000
 ```
-In our tests, our toolkit for the round trip to and from JSON is near ten times faster.
+The test shows that our toolkit for the round trip is near ten times faster.

-## Parsing from DICOM to NSXML
-Alternatively, the framework DCKV also provides a parser directly to NSXMLElement of the objective-C lenguage including the aplication of n XSLT stylesheets.
-The final results of these transformations can be any media type of an XSLT output, including our "J" JSON output, and an opcional additional step converting JSON 2 a final DICOM result